menix-os/menix/README.md

 # menix

-A minimal and expandable Unix-like operating system. menix' goal is to be as lightweight and memory efficient as possible.
+A minimal and expandable Unix-like operating system. menix' goal is to be as lightweight, portable and efficient as possible.

 > [!Important]
-> This repository contains only the kernel and daemons.
+> This repository contains only the kernel and drivers.
 > You could run the kernel on its own in an emulator like QEMU,
 > but don't expect much to happen without a full system build and/or bootloader.
 > If you want to get a bootable image, you might want to check out